Chart Color Schemes

 Residential development activity is lower than average in Dapto according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers in Dapto shows approximately 38 residential properties granted approval per year over the past five financial years, totalling an estimated 191 homes.
-As of FY26, 8 approvals have been recorded.
-The average number of new residents arriving per new home is around 1.1 per year between FY21 and FY25.
-This balance supports stable market conditions with new homes being built at an average expected construction cost value of $350,000.
+AreaSearch analysis of ABS building approval numbers in Dapto shows approximately 38 residential properties granted approval per year over the past five financial years.
+This totals an estimated 191 homes.
+As of FY-26, 8 approvals have been recorded.
+The average number of new residents arriving per new home is around 1.1 per year between FY-21 and FY-25.

-In FY26, $13.7 million in commercial development approvals have been recorded, indicating moderate levels of commercial development.
+This indicates a balanced supply and demand market with stable conditions.
+New homes are being built at an average expected construction cost value of $350,000.
+In FY-26, $13.7 million in commercial development approvals have been recorded, showing moderate levels of commercial development.
 Compared to the Rest of NSW, Dapto has approximately half the construction activity per person and ranks among the 37th percentile nationally, suggesting limited choices for buyers and supporting demand for existing homes.
-This lower-than-average national activity reflects the area's maturity and possible planning constraints.
-New building activity consists of 32.0% standalone homes and 68.0% townhouses or apartments, demonstrating a shift towards denser development to cater to downsizers, investors, and entry-level buyers.
-This marks a significant change from the current housing mix, which is predominantly houses (85.0%).
-With around 465 people per dwelling approval, Dapto indicates a developed market.
+This activity is below average nationally, reflecting the area's maturity and possible planning constraints.
+New building activity consists of 32.0% standalone homes and 68.0% townhouses or apartments, indicating a trend towards denser development to provide accessible entry options for downsizers, investors, and entry-level buyers.

 Frequently Asked Questions - Development